QSCD/spatiotemporalAnalyses/README.md

 - required software: MATLAB (R2019a)
 - usage of PESTO Toolbox (https://github.com/ICB-DCM/PESTO/)

+1. Add the spatiotemporalAnalyses folder to Matlab path
-1. Open the run.m file
+2. Open the run.m file
-2. Either
+3. Either
 <ul>
 <li><p> run the complete file to reproduce calculated subplots of all figures </p></li>
 <li><p> or choose and run the respective section to reproduce the subplots of one specific figure </p></li>